7 Best Places to Live in New York with a Dog in 2025

 From the elegance of the Upper West Side to the rich ethnic culture of Brooklyn, The Big Apple attracts many new residents a year.

-New York is a wonderful place to live with a dog and if you take a walk through Central Park, you will discover that many of the city’s friendliest and most gorgeous residents are descendants of wolves.
+New York is a beautiful place to live with a dog, and if you walk through Central Park, you will discover that many of the city’s friendliest and most gorgeous residents are descendants of wolves.

-If you are planning a move to Gotham or within the city with a dog, you may be wondering exactly what the best neighborhood is for you and Fido to reside.
+If you are planning to move to Gotham or within the city with a dog, you may be wondering exactly what the best neighborhood is for you and Fido to reside in.

-Finding the perfect place for your dog to live and play will depend on the breed, size, and age of your dog as well as your personal mobility.
+Finding the perfect place for your dog to live and play will depend on the breed, size, and age of your dog, as well as your mobility.

 Best Places to Live in New York with a Dog